particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 ### Flash code to the Photon

 Now that the servo is connected electrically, we’ll connect it in software.
-Log into the [Particle online IDE](http://build.particle.io) and make a new app.
+Log into the [Particle Web IDE](http://build.particle.io) and make a new app.
 Copy and paste the example code below into the new file.

 ```
 Servo myservo;  // create servo object to control a servo